-The National Council of the State Boards of Nursing (NCSBN) will launch a new version of the NCLEX — called the Next Generation NCLEX — in 2023 or soon after.
+The National Council of the State Boards of Nursing (NCSBN) will launch a new version of the NCLEX — called the Next Generation NCLEX — in April 2023.
 Its purpose?
 To better measure candidates’ clinical judgment ability, a proven necessity for entry-level nurses.

 GET EXPERT GUIDANCE ON THE NEXT GENERATION NCLEX (NGN):